rimpi1612/pandas-portfolio/README.md

     * Calculate and plot beta for your portfolio compared to the S&P 60 TSX.
     * Calculate the Sharpe ratios and generate a bar plot.

-4. How does your portfolio do?

----

----

-© 2020 Trilogy Education Services, a 2U, Inc. brand.
-All Rights Reserved.